eriksmith2024/e-commerce-store/README.md

 4.  **Navigate the site via links in the header**
     The home page alo has a link to view all Products This is a suggested page after logging in
-    Choose to view home About or Contact if preferred
+    Choose to view Cart or About if preferred

 5.  **Add items to cart on Products page**
     Select a color version of the product